 Any frame material can be used to build a stiff bike.
 Frame manufacturers essentially make trade-offs by selecting different tube diameters and wall thicknesses, allowing a frame to be made stiffer, or stronger, or lighter.
 Touring frames are perhaps the stiffest of all frame varieties (and also the heaviest!) because they carry heavy loads on the front and rear, requiring a stiff enough chassis to reduce twisting.

 Frame stiffness is often the first thing I take note of when I test ride different touring bikes.
 It’s one of the most important characteristics on a touring bike with front and rear panniers because it improves the handling at high speeds and prevents speed wobbles.

 A process called ‘butting’ is designed to reinforce the joints at the end of frame tubes, making frames more robust.
-By taking material from the inside of a tube, it can be optimised for stiffness and strength… but also weight.
-Good frame manufacturers will use a number of tubing diameters with different length tapers and butts across their size spectrum, optimising their tube characteristics for a touring bikes purpose (to be stiff and strong).
+By taking material from the inside of a tube, it can be optimised for stiffness and strength, and the side effect is a lighter frame!
+Good frame manufacturers will use different tubing thicknesses, diameters and butting tapers across their size spectrum, optimising their tube characteristics for touring (ie. stiff and strong).

 An aluminium frame is about a third as stiff, a third of the weight and half as strong as a steel frame with the same tubing specifications.
 You’ll notice that like titanium frames, aluminium frames also require large tubing diameters with thicker walls in order to maintain adequate strength and stiffness.
 Despite using more metal, bike frames made out of aluminium tend to be lighter than both titanium and steel.